imjoy-team/ImJoy/docs/api.md

 <!-- tabs:end -->

-Notice that you can **only** use `await` when you add `async` before the definition of your function.
-Don't forget to `import asyncio` if you use `async/await` with Python 3.

 ### callback style
 However, for Python 2 or Web Python, `asyncio` is not supported, therefore you need to use `callback` style.

 Call the asynchronous function and set its callback with `.then(callback_func)`.
 For JavaScript plugins, a native JavaScript `Promise` will be returned ([More about Promise.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
 For Python plugins, it will return a simplified Python implement of promise.

-Below examples for an api name `XXXXX`:
+Below examples for an api function named `XXXXX`:

 <!-- tabs:start -->
 #### ** JavaScript **